-Yes, masks are required for ALL visitors ages 2 and up as well and must cover the nose and mouth at all times.
+Yes, masks are recommended for ALL visitors ages 2 and up.
 Visitors are responsible for providing their own face covering.
 Masks with exhalation valves are NOT permitted and bandanas or neck gaiters are NOT recommended.

 How often are RRC common spaces cleaned?

 All high-traffic areas and surfaces are wiped down several times a day by staff.

 Our reopening plan has been guided by the University of Florida with counsel from UF Health.
 Our greatest concern is for the safety of our visitors and staff.
 We aim to provide a safe and engaging experience for our guests by complying with all county, state and federal guidelines regarding occupancy rates, physical distancing and cleaning protocols.